fatemehdoudi/AITXHackathon2025/README.md

 - The agent layer is decoupled via an abstract reasoning API, allowing replacement or fine-tuning of the underlying LLM model.
 - Designed for future multi-insurer support (extend scoring rules and add insurance metadata).
 - All components share the same environment and dependency set (`requirements.txt`).
-- Logging and traceability are implemented in `test.py` to validate scoring stability and reasoning consistency.

 ---